suspect-devices/errata_physical_computing/proof.md

       if (serialEventRun) serialEventRun();
     }

-This can also be written as
+This can also be written as:

     while(true)
       loop();